-Healthy Chocolate Protein Mug Cake
+Protein Powder Mug Cake

-At Fitness to Diet we love our recipes, and we’re starting to roll out a whole new series of quick, healthy snacks that are packed full of the macro and micronutrients your body needs.
+At FitnessToDiet.com, we love our recipes, and we’re starting to roll out a whole new series of quick, healthy snacks that are packed full of the macro and micronutrients your body needs.

 We also understand how tough it can get when you’re cutting sugars and carb-heavy foods, so we’ve experimented plenty to get the right balance of flavor and nutrients.
 This recipe has no eggs, no bananas, and no flour.

 Simple.
 A cake in a mug.
-Made famous initially the by Nutella Mug Cake, it’s essentially microwaving a handful of ingredients to produce a cake in a mug.
+Made famous initially by the Nutella Mug Cake, it’s essentially microwaving a handful of ingredients to produce a cake in a mug.